Support

 What's usually included in a background check report?

-If I had a criminal record that was subsequently sealed or expunged, would it show up on a background report?
+If I had a criminal record that was subsequently sealed or expunged, will it show up on a background report?

 Expunged and sealed records that have been removed from the county court would not appear on a criminal background check.
 Depending on the timing, there are instances when a defendant’s request for expungement has been signed and approved, but the court has not removed the record yet.

-If I had a record that was dismissed but not expunged, would it show up on a background check report?
+If I had a record that was dismissed but not expunged, will it show up on a background check report?

 During a county court record search, dismissed records are located by the background check company.
 Dismissed records are referred to as non-convictions.
 Under the federal FCRA, a screening firm can report non-convictions for 7 years.
 However, certain states have more stringent restrictions that may not allow the reporting of non-conviction records.
 While inclusion of dismissed records in a report is legally permissible and accurately reflects the court record, the reality is that most employers do not consider them in their hiring decision because they are non-convictions.